 Tip: Don't Forget Travel Insurance

-Travel insurance is a travel essential, so if you're going to be going to Mexico and you're organized enough to be researching which documents you need, there's no excuses for not getting insured.
+Travel insurance is a travel essential, so if you're going to be going to Mexico and you're organized enough to be researching which documents you need, there are no excuses for not getting insured.
 There's plenty that can go wrong on a vacation to Mexico: your overnight bus could be in a crash; you could get pickpocketed while walking around a market; you could contract dengue fever; you could fall from your hotel balcony (it's happened.)

 If something serious happens while you're in Mexico, you need travel insurance.
 The costs of medical care can often add up to far more than you'd spend on insurance, and if it's so bad that you have to be repatriated to the United States, you could find yourself in seven figures worth of debt.
 It's not worth taking the risk: get travel insurance.